thegreenwebfoundation/admin-portal/docs/installation.md

 ## Working locally with devpod

+**Warning: local development with devpod is currently experimental - the supported environments for local development are with `uv` and a locally installed python, or with Github codespaces**.

-Github codespaces uses the open devcontainer standard for configuration, which means you can also run the application anywhere else which supports it. [devpod](https://devpod.sh/) is an application which allows you to run devcontainers on your local machine using docker, and allows us to easily set up an environment for local development.
+Github codespaces uses the open devcontainer standard for configuration, which (in principle) means you can also run the application anywhere else which supports it. [devpod](https://devpod.sh/) is an application which allows you to run devcontainers on your local machine using docker, and allows us to easily set up an environment for local development.
+However, there's an important caveat - in order to make sure our development container is compatible with non x86 architectures (like, for instance, recnet Macs), we need to use a different base image than the one we use on github spaces.
+Therefore, we provide a separate "local development" devcontainer config at `.devcontainer/devpod.devcontainer.json`.

 First install [devpod](https://devpod.sh) and [Docker](https://docker.io), then setup devpod to use docker: